Bath, United Kingdom - Things to Do in Bath

 Top Things to Do in Bath

-Experience Bath's famous thermal waters at Britain's only natural hot spring spa, where you can bathe in the same mineral-rich waters that attracted the Romans 2,000 years ago.
-The rooftop pool offers stunning views across the city's Georgian skyline while you soak in the naturally heated waters.
-The spa also features steam rooms, treatment rooms, and wellness facilities for a complete relaxation experience.
+This modern spa complex lets you bathe in the same natural thermal waters the Romans enjoyed, but with considerably more comfort.
+The rooftop pool offers views across the city's Georgian skyline while you soak in naturally heated spring water.
+The spa also features steam rooms, treatment rooms, and various pools at different temperatures.

 Getting There